Please use this identifier to cite or link to this item: http://bura.brunel.ac.uk/handle/2438/28017

 Keywords: graphical game assets;artificial Intelligence;PCG;user behaviour;user interface

-Abstract: Graphical assets play an important role in the design and development of games.
-There is potential in the use of AI-driven generative tools, to aid in creating graphical assets, thus improving game design and development pipelines.
-However, there is little research to address how the generative methods can fit into the wider pipeline.
-There also no guidelines or heuristics for creating such tools.
-To address this gap we conducted a user study with 16 game designers and developers to examine their behaviour and interaction with generative tools for graphical assets.
-The findings highlight that early design stage is preferred by all participants.
-Designers and developers are inclined to use such tools for creating large amounts of variations at the cost of quality as they can improve the quality of the artefacts once they generate a suitable asset.
-The results also strongly raised the need for better integration of such tools in existing design and development environments and the need for the outputs to be in common data formats, to be manipulatable and smoothly integrate into existing environments.
-The study also highlights the requirement for further emphasis on the needs of the users to incorporate these tools effectively in existing pipelines.
+Abstract: Graphical assets play an important role in design and development of games.
+There is potential in the use of AI-driven generative tools to aid in creation of such assets, improving pipelines.
+However, there is little research to address how generative methods can fit into the wider pipeline, and no guidelines or heuristics for creating such tools.
+Hence, we conducted a user study with 16 game designers and developers to examine their behaviour and interaction with such tools.
+Findings highlight that early design stage is preferred by all participants.
+Designers and developers prioritise rapid variations over initial quality of assets.
+Results also strongly raised the need for better integration of such tools in existing design/development environments and pipelines, specifically regarding common data formats and output manipulability.
 Informed by these results, we provide a set of heuristics for creating tools that meet the expectations and needs of game designers and developers.

 URI: https://bura.brunel.ac.uk/handle/2438/28017